Castle Company

 The Company was created after disbanding the Presidential military office and the previous protective squad.
+It was formed from the 36th Infantry Regiment of the Academic Legion.
 The only President under its protection was Ignacy Mościcki.

+Members of the unit wore "OZ" insignia on the epaulettes of their uniforms.

 In 1928 Company was merged with a castle motorcade, gendarmerie platoon and horse unit to for the Castle Unit.